 Dammit, I’m making myself hungry… did I mention I’m trying to avoid sugar?

-- Pour whipping cream into a medium-sized mixing bowl.
+Pour ice-cold whipping cream into a medium-sized mixing bowl.
 Add agave and vanilla sugar (or plain sugar with 1/4 teaspoon of vanilla extract).

 - Beat with a hand mixer until the cream starts to stiffen.
 You’ll notice that at first everything will flow around the beaters for a while and then suddenly seize and begin to clump together at about 30-45 seconds.
 This is when you want to stop – your whipped cream will still be light and airy at this point.
 If you beat it for two long, you’ll end up with butter!